Condition pathway

 MCAS diagnosis requires three things together: (1) typical multi-system mast cell mediator symptoms, (2) objective evidence of mast cell mediator release (most commonly a rise in serum tryptase during or shortly after a flare, compared to a baseline), and (3) a response to mast-cell-directed treatment such as H1 and H2 antihistamines.

-Baseline and acute (within 1–4 hours of a flare) serum tryptase, total IgE, vitamin D, full blood count, and ruling out mastocytosis with a KIT D816V genetic test where indicated.
+Baseline and acute (within 1 to 4 hours of a flare) serum tryptase, total IgE, vitamin D, full blood count, and ruling out mastocytosis with a KIT D816V genetic test where indicated.
 Some specialist centres also measure 24-hour urinary N-methylhistamine or prostaglandin D2 metabolites.

 Yes.
 A private NHS-trained immunologist can run the same panel and apply the same consensus criteria.
-Costs typically range from £250–£600 for an initial consultation plus laboratory fees for tryptase and related tests.
+Costs vary by provider, an initial private immunology consultation typically runs a few hundred pounds, with separate phlebotomy and laboratory fees on top for tryptase and related tests.
+Always confirm the current fee with the clinic before booking.

 MCAS can meet the Equality Act 2010 definition of disability if it has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.
 A formal diagnosis and a clinician's letter describing the impact will usually be needed to make a successful claim.